Kiruna Municipality

 Kiruna Municipality (Kiruna kommun; Giron gielda; Kierunan kunta; Kiirunan kunta) is a municipality in Norrbotten County in northernmost Sweden.
 Its seat is located in Kiruna.
-It is the northernmost municipality in Sweden, and at 20715 km2 is Sweden's geographically largest covering roughly 4.604% of its total area and the municipality has a similar area as Slovenia and Wales.
+It is the northernmost municipality in Sweden, and at 20715 km2 is Sweden's geographically largest covering roughly 4.604% of its total area.
 Finnish, Meänkieli and Sami have the official status of being minority languages in the municipality.

 History

-During the 20th century the mining settlement Kiruna was built in the parish of Jukkasjärvi, at that time a rural municipality in very remote territory.
+During the 20th century, the mining settlement Kiruna was built in the parish of Jukkasjärvi, at that time a rural municipality in very remote territory.
 A so-called municipalsamhälle (which was a kind of borough established within a rural municipality to take care of some matters of urban character) was instituted in 1908.
 The settlement grew (it even had a tramway system) and it was decided to make it a city.

-On 1 January 1948 the whole parish of Jukkasjärvi was transformed into the City of Kiruna.
+On 1 January 1948, the whole parish of Jukkasjärvi was transformed into the City of Kiruna.
 As the vast wilderness around the town itself was included, Kiruna was at that time regarded as the largest city municipality in the world.
 Only a few more cities were instituted in Sweden, the last one in 1951.
 Instead the differences between the three types of municipalities were diminished and finally abolished altogether.
-In 1971 Kiruna, as all others, became a unitary municipality and at the same time merged with Karesuando.
+In 1971, Kiruna, as all others, became a unitary municipality and at the same time merged with Karesuando.

 Geography

-Kebnekaise is Sweden's and Sápmi's highest mountain at 2,104 metres above mean sea level.
+Kebnekaise is Sweden's and Sápmi's highest mountain at 2,097 metres above mean sea level.
 There are more than 6,000 lakes in Kiruna municipality, Lake Torneträsk being the largest.
 Seven rivers run through the municipality, named Kalix River, Torne River, Lainio River, Rautas River and Vittangi River, as well as Könkämä River and Muonio River which mark the border to Finland.
 The untouched geography has also been noted with the establishment of Abisko National Park, by the Norwegian border, established as early as 1909.